Selecting the Right Sales Channel Strategy for Distribution

 - Decide on the channel configuration

 One of the first issues in selecting a channel strategy is deciding whether to manage a channel or assume a participant role.
-The choice often depends on how much bargaining power a company can exert a negotiating with other organizations in the channel system, often called the supply chain.
+The choice often depends on how much bargaining power a company can exert in negotiating with other organizations within the channel system, also known as the supply chain.

-Management may decide to manage or coordinate operations in the distribution channel, become a member of a vertically coordinated channel, or become a member of a conventional channel system.
+Management may decide to manage or coordinate operations in the distribution channel, become a member of a vertically integrated channel, or join a conventional channel system.

 Access to the Target Market

-Management choice of the market strategy must be closely coordinated with a channel strategy since a channel connects suppliers to the end users.
+Management’s choice of market strategy must be closely coordinated with a channel strategy, as a channel connects suppliers to end-users.
 The market target decision cannot be finalized until the channel strategy is established.

 Financial Considerations and your sales channel strategy